 - Cook at home – If you struggle with this one because of time, you should give meal planning a try.
 I created a recipe bank that has become essential to my meal planning routine!

 - Exercise dog

 - No accidents – we love using this to see how Summer is progressing toward potty training.
 Good dog!

-- Work on project – business project, home renovation, creative project… this could be whatever kind of project you want!
-Some times I just pop in my headphones, zone out to my favorite Amazon Music channels.
+- Work on a project – business project, home renovation, creative project… this could be whatever kind of project you want!
+Sometimes I just pop in my headphones, zone out to my favorite Amazon Music channels.
 (Get a 30 day free trial of Amazon Music).
 I find that I’m much more productive on those projects I’ve been dreading when listening to music.

 - Medication – for people who struggle to take their meds every day, this could be just the way to monitor it.